 The aim of this Cochrane review was to find out whether additional emergency care training programmes can improve the ability of health workers in poor countries to care for seriously ill newborns and children admitted to hospitals.
-Cochrane review authors collected and analysed all relevant studies to answer this question and found two relevant studies.
+Researchers in the Cochrane Collaboration collected and analysed all relevant studies to answer this question and found two relevant studies.